-The studied pieta working for the chap against the Myers’ window today close to the old GPO.
-Head bowed, dark black hair falling loose and hanging on his forehead.
+The studied pieta working for the chap against the Myers’ window, by the old GPO.
+Head bowed, dark hair falling loose and hanging on his forehead.
 Averted, hidden eyes was taking on now, becoming common among the fraternity.
-Even many of the harder lads from the tough school had picked it up.
-This chap though has in addition his head turned to the side, skewed and twisted as if caught in a death throe.
+Even many of the harder lads had picked it up.

-Bowed downcast and contorted.
-With the sparse black beard the posture highly suggestive.
-Rather striking.
+Bowed, downcast & contorted.
+With the sparse black beard, the posture highly suggestive.

 Nothing on the other side.
 Not a flicker.
-That would break the spell totally.
+That would break the spell.

 More than likely the girl adopts them like the rest of us.
-A fellow this good more than likely to score one of them one of these days—like the hobos in Central Park the Hippies.
+A fellow this good might score one of these days—like the hobos in Central Park back when.

-Sure enough, thirty metres on, the Gippslander just turned from a seated shopper who had denied him.
-The winter coat made it a hard foot-slog in that weather, and it shows.
-(The other sported a royal blue shirt.
-The less scruffy the better in the middle of town.)
+Sure enough, 30m on, the Gippslander just turned from a seated shopper, who had denied him.
+The winter coat made it a hard foot-slog in that weather, and it showed.
+(The other sported a royal blue shirt; the less scruffy the better in the middle of town.)

-— That’s Wayne, Gippslander informs when the news was conveyed.
+That’s Wayne, Gippslander informs when the news was conveyed.
+One of the man’s usual chin nods.

-It’s been a few weeks now.
-Gippslander relieved to find one of his regulars.
+It’s been a few weeks.
+Gippslander was relieved to have found a regular.

-Scored nothing all day and needs $8 for the train fare to Taralgon to see the kids.
+Nnothing all day and needed $8 for the train to Taralgon to see the kids.

-On earlier meetings the Gippslander said he hadn’t seen the kids for nearly a year.
+On earlier meets the Gippslander said he hadn’t seen the kids for nearly a year.
 Today he’s more vague.

 Sunburnt.
 Light coloured jacket dirty.
 An awkward gait after these months of living rough and sleeping in the tram shelter up near the Zoo.

 Not much to recommend the Gippslander.
-Looks a drunk at a glance.
+A drunk at a glance.

-In fact Wayne is the one further along the Mall with the pictures spread around him.
-The pics were a new development for Wayne, his artistic talent unapparent in years past.
+In fact Wayne is the one further along the Mall, with the pictures spread round.
+The pics were a new development for Wayne, his artistic talent absent years past.

-It had been Wayne who had been one of the first to adopt that crestfallen, pained bow.
-In those early days he had used a cowl-like hood summer and winter.
+It was Wayne who had been one of the first to adopt the crestfallen, pained bow.
+In those early days he had used a cowl-like hood, summer & winter.
 Not a standard hoodie; something more ecclesiastical.

 The other, the blue shirt, Gippslander doesn’t know.
 New on the scene.